 Ammonia plays a vital and important role in the globalized economy [1].
 As a primary commodity for nitrogen fertilizers, the existence of modern agriculture depends heavily on a reliable source of ammonia.
 In fact, 70% of the produced ammonia is used as fertilizers.
 It is the most energy and emission-intensive chemical industry.
-The global average energy intensity is about 46.2 GJ/t (the best available technology is approximately 28 GJ/t), and the emission intensity is nearly 24 t CO2/t.
-In comparison, the corresponding values for steel and cement production are 19.4 GJ/t, 2.4 GJ/t, and 1.4 t $CO_2/t$ , 0.6 t $CO_2/t$ , respectively.
+The global average energy intensity of ammonia production is about 46.2 GJ/t (the best available technology is approximately 28 GJ/t [2]), and the average emission intensity is nearly 2.4 t CO_2/t (the best available technology is $1.56 \text{ CO}2/t$ [2]).
+In comparison, the corresponding values for steel and cement production are 19.4 GJ/t, 2.4 GJ/t, and 1.4 t CO_2/t , 0.6 t CO_2/t [1], respectively.
 The magnitude of the ammonia industry can also be quantified by its natural gas consumption: more than 20% of the unearthed methane is used for feedstock (methane steam reforming for hydrogen).
 Thus, any serious policy that attempts to reach net-zero emission by 2050 needs to address the issue of "Green Ammonia".